armalite/pointless/README.md

 ## Features

-- 🤖 **AI-Powered Estimation**: Uses sophisticated algorithms (random numbers) to estimate task effort
+- 🤖 **AI-Powered Estimation**: Uses context-aware LLMs to estimate task effort
 - 📊 **Confidence Metrics**: Provides confidence levels so you know how wrong we might be
 - 🏷️ **Complexity Assessment**: Categorizes tasks from "trivial" to "expert" (mostly expert)
 - 📝 **Detailed Reasoning**: Explains our wild guesses with pseudo-scientific justification